pytergeist/sparsegnn/README.md

 # sparsegnn
-A python library for building graph neural networks with sparse graph representations - currenly under construction
+A python library for building graph neural networks with sparse graph representations - coming soon